ADHD and Addiction: Causes, Symptoms, and Treatment Options in Idaho

 - Acting without thinking

-- Having difficulty awaiting turn
+- Having difficulty awaiting a turn

-It’s crucial to mention that these symptoms must persist for at least six months and should be considered inappropriate for a person’s developmental level to diagnose ADHD.
 It’s also important to recognize that everyone can exhibit these behaviors from time to time.
 However, for people with ADHD, these behaviors are more extreme and occur more frequently.

 The Different Types of ADHD